NazaGonella/site-gen/README.md

+## Work in progress

 ## Welcome to yogen!

-yogen is a straighforward static site generator written in Python.
-It allows you to create and iterate websites by using Markdown or HTML files.
-Made for those looking for a no-fuss, quick to setup, not get in your way tool.
+yogen is a straightforward static site generator written in Python.
+It lets you build websites from Markdown or HTML files, designed for quick setup and fast iteration.

 ## Features